Jelmerro/carafe/README.md

 The start command will by default disable all logging, because these logs can get very large and because it slows down wine.
 To restore the default logging, provide the `--keep-log` argument (see the 'start' option for details).
+For commands that interact with wine or winetricks, you can also use `-v` or `--verbose` to show the logs.
+This will always write to the log file too, so for the start command `--keep-log` is redundant with `-v`.

 ### Wine related files